CAMPAIGN

 Description of Services:

 Jail Behavioral Health Services provides direct service to incarcerated adults in the San Francisco County Jail.
-This is a widely diverse population raging in age, gender, race, socio economic status and complex trauma.
+This is a widely diverse population ranging in age, gender, race, socio economic status and complex trauma.
 Many of our clients have serious mental illness and struggle with co-morbid disorders.
 Trainees will have an opportunity to develop patient centered treatment plans, refine diagnosis and help develop discharge plans.
 The trainee will work with multi-disciplinary teams including law enforcement, community providers, medical staff and legal staff.

 Responsibilities of Interns: